Answers to Frequently Asked Questions

 Do you reread books?

 I force myself to.
-With so many great books as yet unread, I'm often reluctant to "waste time" on books I already know.
+With so many great books as yet unread, I'm often reluctant to spend more time on books I think I aslready already know.
 But invariably when I reread a book I find I get so much more out of it that I'm very glad I did.

 So I've made a rule of thumb:

-Every third book I read should be one that I've previously read.
+Every third book I read should be one I've previously read.

 I don't always stick to this, but I try to maintain on average the 2:1 ratio of new readings to repeat readings.

-Ideally one should reread great books every ten years, I think.
-They take on different and deeper meanings in every decade of one's life.
-It may be one of the hallmarks of a great work.
+Ideally you should reread great books every ten years, I think.
+You'll find they can take on different and deeper meanings in every decade of your life.
+This may be one of the hallmarks of a great work.
 And ten years is just about the right interval I find for a memorable book to really settle in my mind and then appear fresh upon a new reading.

 But, really, no one—with a life—has time for that amount of reading.
 Still, one tries one's best to make new literary acquaintances while deepening one's appreciation of old friends.